What we teach

 Originating in Brazil in the early 1990s from the Lambada dance, it is distinct from the original Caribbean Zouk music by focusing on body isolationship movements, and intricate upper-body techniques for the follower.

-Ready to get started?
 Whether you’re a complete beginner or an experienced dancer, our team at Forever Dancing is here to help you every step of the way.
 Contact us today to schedule your first lesson and discover the joy of dancing.

 Argentine Tango .
 Brazilian Dances .
 Bolero.
 Cha – Cha .
 Foxtrot .
 Forro .
 Hustle .
 Jive .
 Lindy Hop .
 Mambo .
 Night Club Two Step.
 Paso Doble .
 Quickstep .
 Rumba .
 Salsa .
 Samba .
 Swing .
 Tango.
 Two-Step.
 Slow Waltz .Viennese Waltz.
 Zouk.